 My poem goes from bad to worse.

-i CANnot WRITE iAMbic VERSE
+i CANnot WRITE iAMbic VERSEThis is simple, iambic meter.

 my POem GOES from BAD to WORSE.